-💡I have “theorized” something I have been doing for a while: designing my Asana in a way that I can “cherry pick” custom fields I want.
+💡I have “theorized” something I have been doing for a while: designing my Asana in a way that I can choose custom fields I want, our “cherry picking” technique.

 For example, instead of having several custom fields attached to the same project, I instead have several projects, each with the custom fields I want, and I cherry-pick the fields by adding the task to those projects.

 An example: let’s say you want to track sessions with clients, they could be paid or free, they also could be recorded and they can be shared on YouTube if client agreed.
 You could have a “Client sessions” project with a bunch of custom fields.
 Or you could have:

 – 👨🏼one “client sessions” project with a field for the client name

 – 💰 one “paid sessions” project with fields for the amount and payment status

 – 📹 one “recorded sessions” project with fields for the link to the recording, and the send status